 To be considered for publication on Bplans, please send a brief description of the article you’d like to write for us, a proposed headline for the article, and an explanation of your expertise in the article’s subject area to firstname.lastname@example.org.
 Use the subject line “Guest author article” for your submission; emails that do not use this subject line will not be opened.
 We will contact you within 2 weeks if we are interested, and will ask you for a full draft at that time.

 Alternatively, if you have a draft ready to show us, please attach it.
 We prefer Google Doc attachments so that if we need to make edits or comment on your work, you have visibility.
+Please don’t forget to give us editing access as well – make sure that you allow anyone to edit the article.
 When you submit your article, please include the following information about yourself, the author:

 - Your first and last name